Jonathan Twingley: The Badlands Saloon

 After working for over 10 years creating illustrations featured in books, magazines, trade journals and newspapers, Twingley wrote and illustrated The Badlands Saloon, his debut novel.
 Published by Scribner in 2009, the 224-page hardcover includes 38 full-color illustrations covering 76 pages.
 It tells the story of Oliver Clay, and his life-changing summer in a small North Dakota town.

-Booklist signalled Twingley as "an up-and-coming artist" and praised his "uniquely stylized characters...a gallery of portraits rendered in prose, punctuated by visuals, and delivered with unsentimental but heartfelt honesty."
+Booklist called Twingley as "an up-and-coming artist" and praised his "uniquely stylized characters...a gallery of portraits rendered in prose, punctuated by visuals, and delivered with unsentimental but heartfelt honesty."

-Recent work

-Twingley's paintings and drawings are regularly exhibited in galleries and museums throughout the United States.
-The first solo museum exhibition of Twingley's art occurred at the University of Minnesota's Rourke Art Gallery.
-He continues to exhibit his work there, and in the Rourke Art Museum, on a regular basis.